ultralytics/ultralytics/docs/en/integrations/index.md

 - [TensorRT](tensorrt.md): Developed by [NVIDIA](https://www.nvidia.com/), this high-performance deep learning inference framework and model format optimizes AI models for accelerated speed and efficiency on NVIDIA GPUs, ensuring streamlined deployment.

 - [CoreML](coreml.md): CoreML, developed by [Apple](https://www.apple.com/), is a framework designed for efficiently integrating machine learning models into applications across iOS, macOS, watchOS, and tvOS, using Apple's hardware for effective and secure model deployment.

+- [Coral TPU](coral-edge-tpu-on-raspberry-pi.md): [Google Coral Edge TPU accelerator](https://coral.ai/products/accelerator) is used to improve inference speeds for embedded devices like a [Raspberry Pi](https://www.raspberrypi.com/) or other single board compute (SBC) devices.

 ### Export Formats

 We also support a variety of model export formats for deployment in different environments.
 Here are the available formats: